 Other mechanisms for providing message integrity and confidentiality, such as IPSec and TLS over TCP, can also be used for protecting the communications between SPoS and TPoS.

-Key generation and distribution by SPoS

-Except for the initial network attach, by the time an MN enters a network, it can also have a security relationship with the PoS in that network by using MIS_Prereg_Xfer commands.
+Except for the initial network attachment, by the time an MN enters a network, it can also have a security relationship with the PoS in that network by using MIS_Prereg_Xfer commands.
 For each newly visited network, this security relationship can be created on demand, enabled by signaling from another PoS.
 The PoS creating the visited security relationship can either be the MN's home PoS (HPoS, a PoS in MN's home network) or the PoS in the network previously visited by the MN.
 When the MN first attaches to one of the partner networks of the roaming partners, it is either the MN's home network or a visited network.
 If the first attachment is to the MN's home network, the MN is expected to already have a security association with HPoS; otherwise, the MN can bootstrap this security association with the assistance of the HPoS, IKEv2, standard AAA mechanisms, or other proprietary means.

 After initial attachment, there is signaling defined so that at all times the MN has a security association with the PoS in the network at its current point of attachment, i.e., the SPoS.
 As the MN moves from one partner network to the next target network, the MN establishes or renews a security association with the PoS in the target network, the TPoS.
-When handover is completed, the TPoS naturally begins to play the role of the MN’s serving PoS, and subsequently when a handover is required the TPoS plays the role of the SPoS.
+When handover is completed, the TPoS begins to play the role of the MN’s serving PoS, and subsequently when a handover is required the TPoS plays the role of the SPoS.

 In order to enable a wider application of handovers and in particular preregistration signaling, security must be guaranteed for the control traffic.
 As described above, this signaling traffic is mediated by the PoS in each target network, which may be unknown to the MN until the need for handover has been determined.
 In such cases, for secure signaling, the MN needs to establish a security association with the TPoS.
-The process of establishing such a security association can be quite time consuming and often expensive in processor cycles as well.
-This clause specifies a fast, straightforward method for providing security associations as needed between the MN and the TPoS in any target network within the networks covered by the roaming partners.
+In Clause 9 of Draft IEEE Std 802.21-XXX, an MIS SA can be established through (D) TLS or EAP.
+The methods specified there shall be used to establish an MIS SA between an MN and a TPoS so that TPoS can provide security service, in particular, can facilitate proactive authentication for an MN in a handover event.
+For single radio handover, an optimized MIS SA establishment mechanism is introduced to speed up when the home networks of SPoS and TPoS have an existing trust relationship through partnership agreement.

+Optimized MIS SA establishment for single radio handover service

-This specifies one algorithm to allow the SPoS to distribute a key derivation key K to the MN and to its desired TPoS.
-The key derivation key is then used to derive other keys that are used as the basis for a secure communications channel between the MN and the TPoS, enabling further secure preregistration activities.
-The notation used in this clause for PoS-based handover keys is listed in Table 11.
+This clause specifies one optimized MIS SA establishment for single radio handover service.
+It allows a TPoS to obtain a key derivation key K from a SPoS or from a higher level entity.
+The key derivation key K is used to derive other keys such as the media independent session key (MISK) as described in 9.2.1 of IEEE Std 802.21-XXXX between the MN and the TPoS, enabling further secure preregistration activities.

-—Notation for SPoS-based exchange of key derivation key K